One of the most common questions I get asked is whether or not rats bite.

 However, some people view any rat which puts its teeth anywhere near skin to be aggressive, and misunderstand the rat's intentions.
 This is quite sad, since being included in a baby rat's playtime is a wonderful thing.

 Some rats also groom their owners with their teeth, nibbling along their skin and licking them.
 This is a bonding activity, as you are a member of their group.
 This kind of thing feels a little like being scratched lightly along the skin, and again, does not hurt.
 But I wonder how many people experience this for the first time and think the rat is trying to bite or savage them?

 And lets not forget the main reason a rat would be reported to be aggressive with its past owner, but not once placed in a knowledgable home: incorrect handling.

 Please read this page for info on how to properly handle rats.

 Suffice to say, the average rat that is handled gently, calmly, and with respect has no reason to bite anyone.

 In summary, rats are not aggressive animals.
 They are extremely tolerant, gentle, forgiving and trusting.
 Nature has shaped them to be this way so as to thrive in a large social group.
 The gentle nature of the rat is what makes it a superior pet to a hamster or rabbit for a child.

 But do not forget, rats must be respected and not expected to put up with being mishandled, scared, stressed or abused.
 Supervise all children, all the time, when handling rats and always try to remember that fear and pain are the two main causes of rat bites.

-If you raise a rat that is not scared, or in pain, you have little reason to ever worry about a bite.
+If you raise a rat that is well socialised, not scared, and not in pain, you have little reason to ever worry about a bite.